 Compiler Targets

-covenant build --target evm ./src/Contract.cvt # default
+covenant build --target-chain evm ./src/Contract.cov # default

 EVM Backend (default)